5.8.1 Exchange Programs: Policy

 A separate application form is provided for students at the University of California, Berkeley, and the University of California, San Francisco who wish to take courses at Stanford.

 Course instructors must give permission for exchange applicants to enroll in classes by signing the form.
-Exchange applicants should discuss their plans with their Stanford department and with the academic department at the exchange institution.
-The application form requires the discretionary approval of both departments, and from the Registrar’s Offices of both institutions.
-See the UC Exchange application form.
+Exchange applicants should discuss their plans with their Stanford degree program and with the academic department at the exchange institution.
+The application form requires the discretionary approval of both degree programs, and from the Registrar’s Offices of both institutions.

 Exchange arrangements for these programs are made on a quarter-by-quarter basis.
 A new application is required for each quarter at an exchange institution.